lasseklein/directus/docs/guides/headless-cms/live-preview/nextjs.md

 ## Fetch Post Data with Draft Mode Enabled

-To enable draft mode while fetching post data, modify the `pages.tsx` file located in the `app/posts/[id]` directory with the following code:
+To enable draft mode while fetching post data, modify the `page.tsx` file located in the `app/posts/[id]` directory with the following code:

 ```tsx